We are seeking qualified applicants for six MR-predominant Abdominal Imaging Fellowship positions to begin July 1, 2026.

 Fellowship Overview

 The abdominal imaging fellowship is designed to provide trainees an opportunity for specialized training and academic development.
 The fellow will actively participate in all functions of the division, and will assume graduated responsibility for its daily operation under the supervision of faculty members.
-The fellowship will emphasize current state-of-the-art practices and newer imaging techniques within abdominal imaging.
-Fellows will develop subspecialty expertise in half-year clinical concentrations (e.g., hepatobiliary, prostate/GU, colorectal, gynecologic oncology, pancreas) that will facilitate their involvement in patient management from a disease-focused perspective, often employing multiple imaging modalities.
+The fellowship will emphasize current state-of-the-art practices and cutting edge imaging techniques within abdominal imaging, with an emphasis on MRI.
+Fellows will develop subspecialty expertise in three clinical concentrations (e.g., hepatobiliary, prostate/GU, colorectal, gynecologic oncology, pancreas) that will facilitate their involvement in patient management from a disease-focused perspective, often employing multiple imaging modalities.
 Opportunities to instruct radiology residents and/or perform basic or clinical research in the selected area will be provided.

 The University of Michigan Department of Radiology is responsible for diagnostic imaging at Michigan Medicine which includes University Hospital, C.S.
 Mott Children’s Hospital, Von Voigtlander Women’s Hospital, Frankel Cardiovascular Center, and multiple large outpatient facilities.
 The range of clinical material available is reflected in the diagnostic output of over 600,000 examinations yearly.
 As a large tertiary referral center, a very high percentage of cases performed in our radiology department have significant pathology, and the variety of clinical material is outstanding.